nlimpert/crosscut/guideline.rst

    Writing a Message
    -----------------------------------------------------------------------------

-   .. internal:: Just semantically summarize all the changes you've made, don't
+   .. role:author:: Just semantically summarize all the changes you've made, do
-      be too technical.
+      not be too technical.
 You should identify what the task was.
-For a "normal" commit, 40 to 160 characters is a rough guide. :bash:`git commit -m
-      <commit message>` is a shorthand to to avoid opening an editor.
+For a "normal" commit, 40 to 160 characters is a rough guide. :bash:`git commit -m <commit message>` is a shorthand to to avoid opening an editor.

    Publish
    =============================================================================

-   .. internal:: At some point you might want to make your work available to the
+   .. role:author:: At some point you might want to make your work available to
-      other contributors of the project.
+      the other contributors of the project.
 In order to do so, you have to "push" or synchronise your local branch with the origin.
 If you do this the first time with a newly created branch, use :bash:`git push --set-upstream origin <branch name>`.
 Later a simple :bash:`git push` will be sufficient.
 If you forget the first step, don't worry, Git will complain about it and provide you the required command.

    Tagging Versions
    =============================================================================

-   .. internal:: After closing and merging a single milestone or a bunch of
+   .. role:author:: After closing and merging a single milestone or a bunch of
       milestones into the master, the latest commit in the master branch should represent a new release.
 The :bash:`git tag` command or GitLab can be used to add a tag, which enables a user to find those commits.
 Since a full